-Is Social Security income taxable?
-That depends on your income.
-In principle, the answer is yes, Social Security income is taxable.
-In practice, it’s not quite that simple.
-If you have other income in retirement, income from a 401(k), for example, then you should expect to pay taxes on our Social Security benefits.
+The simplest answer is yes, Social Security is taxable.
+Whether or not you have to pay taxes on your Social Security benefits depends on your income level.
+If you have other sources of retirement income, such as a 401(k) or a part-time job, then you should expect to pay income taxes on your Social Security benefits.
 If you rely exclusively on your Social Security checks, you probably won’t pay taxes on your benefits.

-People filing as individuals with a combined income of $25,000-$34,000 must pay income taxes on up to 50% of their Social Security benefits.
-For individuals with a combined income of more than $34,000, up to 85% of Social Security benefits will be subject to income taxes.
+For the 2017 tax year, single filers with a combined income of $25,000 to $34,000 must pay income taxes on up to 50% of their Social Security benefits.
+If your combined income was more than $34,000, you will pay taxes on up to 85% of your Social Security benefits.

-For married couples filing jointly, those with a combined income of $32,000-44,000 will pay income taxes on up to 50% of their Social Security benefits.
-Couples with combined income of more than $44,000 should expect to pay taxes on up to 85% of their Social Security benefits.
+For married couples filing jointly, you will pay taxes on up to 50% of your Social Security income if you have a combined income of $32,000 to 44,000.
+If you have a combined income of more than $44,000, you can expect to pay taxes on up to 85% of your Social Security benefits.

 The Impact of Roth IRAs

 If you’re concerned about your income tax burden in retirement, consider saving in a Roth IRA.
 With a Roth IRA, you save after-tax dollars.
 Because you pay taxes on the money before contributing it to your Roth IRA, you will not pay any taxes when you withdraw your contributions.
 You also do not have to withdraw the funds on any specific schedule after you retire.
 This differs from traditional IRAs and 401(k) plans, which require you to begin withdrawing money once you reach 70.5 years old.

 So, when you calculate your combined income for Social Security tax purposes, your withdrawals from a Roth IRA won’t count as part of that income.
 That could make a Roth IRA a great way to increase your retirement income without increasing your taxes in retirement.